Lead Opinion

 E.

 We do not believe that the conclusion just reached supports the broad proposition that, since intrastate possession of a good so often has a substantial effect on the interstate market in the same good, Congress is effectively entitled to regulate any intrastate activity involving a good when there is a larger interstate market for it.
 The presence of two additional factors limits our holding.
-First, because the problem of child pornography is one that has been addressed by federal statutes for over twenty years,
+First, because the problem of child pornography is one that has been addressed by federal statutes for over twenty years, § 2252(a)(4)(B) does not constitute a “sharp break” in the pattern of federal legislation of the kind that troubled the Court in Lopez.
+See

-Specifically, it may be difficult to ascertain whether pornography found in an individual‘s home was produced by that individual, acquired from a friend intrastate, or purchased in interstate commerce.
+Specifically, it may be difficult to ascertain whether pornography found in an individual’s home was produced by that individual, acquired from a Mend intrastate, or purchased in interstate commerce.
 Like controlled substances, and unlike weapons that carry identifying numbers, pornography may often be fungible.
 To the extent that one piece of child pornography is fungible with another, federal efforts to arrest users of pornography will be hindered by an inability to determine whether a particular piece of pornography has traveled interstate or not.
 That is, child pornography cannot be effectively regulated without federal control over both the interstate and local versions of the activity.
-In our view, this loophole closing purpose illuminates and supports the congressional perception of the probable effect of intrastate pornography possession on the demand for interstate child pornog-
+In our view, this loophole closing purpose illuminates and supports the congressional perception of the probable effect of intrastate pornography possession on the demand for interstate child pornog

 F.

-First, he invokes the 1984 amendments to the statute, which, in the wake of the Supreme Court‘s decision in New York v.
-Ferber, 458 U.S. 747, 102 S.Ct.
-3348, 73 L.Ed.2d 1113 (1982) (holding that child pornography is entitled to no First Amendment protection), eliminated the requirement that the child pornography have been created “for the purpose of sale or distribution for sale.”
-The House Report noted:
+First, he invokes the 1984 amendments to the statute, which, in the wake of the Supreme Court’s decision in New York v.
+Ferber,

 Many of the individuals who distribute materials covered by 18 U.S.C.
-2252 do so by gift or exchange without any commercial motive and thus remain outside the coverage of this provision . . . .
+2252 do so by gift or exchange without any commercial motive and thus remain outside the coverage of this provision....
 Since the harm to the child exists whether or not those who initiate or carry out the schemes are motivated by profit, the subcommittee found a need to expand the coverage of the act by deleting the commercial purpose requirement.

 H.R.Rep.
 No. 98-536, 2-3 (1983), reprinted in 1984 U.S.C.C.A.N.
 492, 493-94.
 Second, the 1986 legislative history detailed that this change was made because “experience revealed that much if not most child pornography material is distributed through an underground network of pedophiles who exchange the material on a non-commercial basis.”
 H.R.Rep.
 No. 99-910, at 4 (1986), reprinted in 1986 U.S.C.C.A.N.
 5952, 5954.
 Third, the Justice Department comments included in House Report 536 state:

-Utilization of 18 U.S.C.
+' Utilization of 18 U.S.C.
 2252 has been inhibited by the fact that the statute covers the distribution of child pornography only for commercial purposes.
 It is a fact, however, that many, perhaps even most, of the individuals who distribute materials covered by 18 U.S.C.
-2252 do so by trade or exchange, without any commercial purpose and thereby avoid violating this provision . . . .
+2252 do so by trade or exchange, without any commercial purpose and thereby avoid violating this provision....
 Nevertheless, the harm to children involved in child pornography schemes exists whether or not those who initiate or carry out these schemes have a profit motive or commercial purpose.

 H.R.Rep.
 No. 98-536, at 11 (1983), reprinted in 1984 U.S.C.C.A.N. at 502.

 These findings illustrate that not all child pornographers produce pornography with the intent that it enter the stream of commerce.
 Nevertheless, such congressional findings do not foreclose a conclusion that intrastate possession of pornography affects interstate commerce.
-Congress‘s findings that some child pornography is noncommercial do not undermine its findings that child pornography is a multimillion dollar, nationwide industry.
+Congress’s findings that some child pornography is noncommercial do not undermine its findings that child pornography is a multimillion dollar, nationwide industry.
 Rather, the former findings merely highlight that many people participate in the industry, and that a large number of those involved are independent operators who create child pornography for their own use and, perhaps, the use of their acquaintances.
 Where, as here, a class of activities is regulated (the shipment or exchange of child pornography) and the class is within the reach of federal power, we cannot rely on the fact that some of the class is engaged in non-commercial activity to invalidate the entire statute.
 See Perez v.
-United States, 402 U.S. 146, 154, 91 S.Ct.
-1357, 28 L.Ed.2d 686 (1971) (noting that where Congress is appropriately regulating a class of activities, the courts have no power to excise, as trivial, individual instances of the class).
+United States,

 Therefore, the fact that a substantial portion of child pornographers possess pornography for non-commercial purposes does not automatically place the activity outside the realm of congressional regulation, especially since the activity has an obvious commercial element as well.